 2 Reasons to Own Your Own ISBNs

-Most of the self-publishers I’ve worked with are setting up their own publishing companies and funding their project in the expectation of becoming profitable.
-In every case I’ve advised them to buy their own ISBNs.
+Most of the self-publishers I’ve worked with are setting up their own publishing companies and funding their project with the expectation of becoming profitable.
+In every case, I’ve advised them to buy their own ISBNs.
 Here’s why:

-- Owning your own ISBNs gives you the ability to control the bibligraphic record for your book.
-This is an important part of your book’s metadata, and is a key component in your book being discoverable by online searchers.
+- Owning your own ISBNs gives you the ability to control the bibliographic record for your book.
+This is an important part of your book’s metadata and is a key component in your book being discoverable by online searchers.
 This has a powerful influence on your efforts to attract search engine traffic to your title.

 Part of the reason, as Hamilton explains, is the changing marketplace:

 Distribution options offered by print and digital publishing service providers increasingly require that the author/imprint be the registered owner of the ISBN.